Geometric lattice: Lattices vs. matroids

 Like a geometric lattice, a matroid is endowed with a rank function, but that function maps a set of matroid elements to a number rather than taking a lattice element as its argument.
 The rank function of a matroid must be monotonic (adding an element to a set can never decrease its rank) and it must be submodular, meaning that it obeys an inequality similar to the one for semimodular ranked lattices:

 for sets X and Y of matroid elements.

 The maximal sets of a given rank are called flats.
 The intersection of two flats is again a flat, defining a greatest lower bound operation on pairs of flats; one can also define a least upper bound of a pair of flats to be the (unique) maximal superset of their union that has the same rank as their union.
 In this way, the flats of a matroid form a matroid lattice, or (if the matroid is finite) a geometric lattice.

-Conversely, if $L$ is a matroid lattice, one may define a rank function on sets of its atoms, by defining the rank of a set of atoms to be the lattice rank of the greatest lower bound of the set.
+Conversely, if $L$ is a matroid lattice, one may define a rank function on sets of its atoms, by defining the rank of a set of atoms to be the lattice rank of the lowest upper bound of the set.
 This rank function is necessarily monotonic and submodular, so it defines a matroid.
 This matroid is necessarily simple, meaning that every two-element set has rank two.

 These two constructions, of a simple matroid from a lattice and of a lattice from a matroid, are inverse to each other: starting from a geometric lattice or a simple matroid, and performing both constructions one after the other, gives a lattice or matroid that is isomorphic to the original one.

 Duality

 There are two different natural notions of duality for a geometric lattice $L$: the dual matroid, which has as its basis sets the complements of the bases of the matroid corresponding to $L$, and the dual lattice, the lattice that has the same elements as $L$ in the reverse order.
-They are not the same, and indeed the dual lattice is generally not itself a geometric lattice: the property of being atomistic is not preserved by order-reversal. defines the adjoint of a geometric lattice $L$ (or of the matroid defined from it) to be a minimal geometric lattice into which the dual lattice of $L$ is order-embedded.
+They are not the same, and indeed the dual lattice is generally not itself a geometric lattice: the property of being (upper) semimodular is not preserved by order-reversal.
+A simple example of a geometric lattice whose dual lattice is not geometric is the lattice of flats of the uniform matroid of rank 3 with 4 elements.
+Cheung (1974) defines the adjoint of a geometric lattice $L$ (or of the matroid defined from it) to be a minimal geometric lattice into which the dual lattice of $L$ is order-embedded.
 Some matroids do not have adjoints; an example is the Vámos matroid.